-If, for any reason, this operation fails, run svn update from your sqlmap working copy.
+If, for any reason, this operation fails, try with a manual svn update from your sqlmap working copy.
 It will perform the exact same operation of switch --update.
-If you are running sqlmap on Windows, you can use the TartoiseSVN client by right-clicking in Windows Explorer into your sqlmap working copy and clicking on Update.
+If you are running sqlmap on Windows, you can use the TartoiseSVN client by right-clicking in Windows Explorer into your local sqlmap working copy and Update.